Grand Valley State University: Campuses

 The Rapid operates bus service between the three primary campuses, funded by the university.
-The Laker Line, named for GVSU's sports teams, connects all three campuses via Lake Michigan Drive, and additional shuttle services operate on the Allendale campus.
+The Laker Line, named for GVSU's sports teams, connects all three campuses via Lake Michigan Drive, and additional shuttle services operate on the Valley campus.
 These bus services are open to the public, and rides on all The Rapid services are free for Grand Valley students, faculty and staff on all Rapid routes with a valid I.D. card.

-Allendale campus
+Valley campus

 Lake Michigan Hall was one of GVSU's first buildings.

 The university's main and original campus in Allendale is the site of most of the university's programs.
-The Allendale campus is composed of 1,322 acres perched above the Grand River next to a system of ravines and is divided into two areas, north and south campus, separated by West Campus Drive.
+The Valley campus (formerly known as the Allendale campus) is composed of 1,322 acres perched above the Grand River next to a system of ravines and is divided into two areas, north and south campus, separated by West Campus Drive.
 State highway M-45 links the campus in suburban Allendale to US Highway 31/Lake Michigan to the west and Grand Rapids, Michigan to the east.
-Lubbers Stadium, the GVSU Fieldhouse and all other athletic facilities for the school's 20 varsity sports are also on the Allendale campus.
+Lubbers Stadium, the GVSU Fieldhouse and all other athletic facilities for the school's 20 varsity sports are also on the Valley campus.
 The campus is dotted with many sculptures, including works by Dale Eldred and James Clover.
-Academic facilities on the Allendale campus includes at least 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Mary Idema Pew Library Learning and Information Commons.
-The Allendale campus is also home to the Kindschi Hall of Science, a science facility that opened in the fall of 2015.
+Academic facilities on the Valley campus includes at least 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Mary Idema Pew Library Learning and Information Commons.
+The Valley campus is also home to the Kindschi Hall of Science, a science facility that opened in the fall of 2015.

 The Holton-Hooker Learning and Living Center, with space for 490 students, opened in August 2016.
 The building is LEED silver-certified.

+In 2025, Grand Valley State University underwent a branding overhaul in which the Allendale campus was renamed to Valley campus.